 Engage in a different way with your child

-As reframing afterwards becomes more natural, you can begin to engage differently when your child is in the midst of a big emotional outburst.
+As reframing afterward becomes more natural, you can begin to engage differently when your child is in the midst of a big emotional outburst.

 - Ask your child how they could solve the problem (Wait until after the outburst has subsided of course.)
 “This was a tough deal, kiddo.
 How do you think we could solve it so everyone feels good about it?”